TarsCloud/TarsDocs_en/installation/web.md

 - View service log (click service name)
 - Privilege management

 Tars-web installation usually follows the one click installation script or is automatically installed in the docker container.
-For the source code installation, please refer to [tar source code installation](source.md)
+For the source code installation, please refer to [tars source code installation](source.md)

 ## 2 <a id="chapter-2"></a>Module description